arthurjguerra/aws-certifications/cloud-pratictioner.md

     - Email address used to set up your AWS account
 - Role
     - Changes take place immediately

+#### Identity x Entity x Principal
+- **Identities**: IAM resource objects that are used to identify and group
+    - These include users, groups, and roles
+- **Entities**: IAM resource objects that AWS uses for authentication
+    - These include IAM users, federated users, and assumed IAM roles
+- **Principal**: person or application that uses the AWS account root user, an IAM user, or an IAM role to sign in and make requests to AWS

 ### The AWS Well-Architected Framework
 - 5 pillars and design principles